Thermal Power Plant

 Thermal Power Plant Working Overview

 In thermal power plants, the heat energy obtained from combustion of solid fuel (mostly coal) is used to convert water into steam, this steam is at high pressure and temperature.
 This steam is used to rotate the turbine blade turbine shaft is connected to the generator.
 The generator converts the kinetic energy of the turbine impeller into electric energy.

 Thermal Power Plants and Thermodyne

 Thermodyne Engineering Systems has a wide experience in manufacturing boilers that generate high pressure and temperature steam required to rotate the turbine and generate electricity.
-Along with boiler we also have an experience in providing energy solutions to our customers thereby saving you a lot on the operating cost.
+Along with boiler we also have experience in providing energy solutions to our customers thereby saving you a lot on the operating cost.